If your child is offered a place in our nursery class or one of our reception classes, you will need to complete the relevant new intake booklet:

 Reception induction booklet

-Parents and Carers are a child’s first educators.
+Parents and carers are a child’s first educators.
 They are the adults who have taught their children how to walk, talk and dress themselves.
-At Someries Infant and Nursery School, we believe that children will learn best if parents and carers know, understand and are in agreement with the aims of our school.
+At Someries Infant School, we believe that children will learn best if parents and carers know, understand and are in agreement with the aims of our school.
 This agreement is to help the school and parents and carers to work in partnership in order to support children’s learning.

 Read our home-school agreement